 - Krishna – this variety is well known for its medicinal properties

 - Vana – is the tallest growing of these holy basil varieties

-Taste: Holy basil has a taste of cloves and licorice.
+Taste: Holy basil has a flavor similar to cloves and licorice.
 It almost tastes like common basil does when you let it flower and start going to seed, which can be a putting-off taste for people and is likely why it’s not commonly used in cooking.

-Uses: Holy basil is commonly used for medicinal purposes and in holy basil tea as it has a lot of health benefits.
+Uses: Holy basil is commonly used for medicinal purposes and holy basil tea because it has a lot of health benefits.
 Many people use the holy basil plant to help them with sleep, anxiety, blood sugar, and other healing properties.

 Common or Sweet Basil

 Background: Basil is a member of the mint family, and has been used around since at least the 14th century.

 How to Identify: Bright green leaves with smooth stems